 The CISO also needs to embed information security into the business culture.
 This can be accomplished in several ways, including the following:

-- Establishing an effective incident response plan that is tested at least annually.
+- establishing an effective incident response plan that is tested at least annually; and

 However, if the steps above are thoughtfully deployed, CISO casualties will be greatly reduced, and security will become everyone's business again.

 Have questions about enterprise security?
 Send them via email today.
 (All questions are anonymous.)

 Find out what CISOs do after being fired